Claiming R&DTI in Australia: Expert FAQ Guide | FundFindrs

 8. What’s the difference between refundable and non-refundable tax offsets?

 • Refundable tax offset is when the offset exceeds your tax liability, the excess is refunded.
-This is especially helpful for startups or loss-making businesses.
+This is especially relevant for earlier-stage businesses or those in a loss position.

 9. Can I claim R&D activities performed overseas?